Did you ever see or wear barefoot shoes?

 So I wore Vibram FiveFinger shoes for many years.

-I bought these stupid things and wore them for years:
+I bought these stupid shoes and wore them for years:

 Then I upgraded to “zero drop” shoes for several more years.